-In December 2018, Solaria Corporation issued senior subordinated convertible secured notes ("2018 Notes") totaling approximately \$3.4 million in exchange for cash.
-The notes bear interest at the rate of 8% per annum and the investors are entitled to receive twice of the face value of the notes at maturity.
-The 2018 Notes were assumed in the acquisition by Complete Solaria and are secured by substantially all of the assets of Complete Solaria.
+In December 2018, The Solaria Corporation issued senior subordinated convertible secured notes ("2018 Notes") totaling approximately \$3.4 million in exchange for cash.
+The 2018 Notes bear interest at the rate of 8% per annum and the investors are entitled to receive twice the face value of the 2018 Notes at maturity.
 In 2021, the 2018 Notes were amended extending the maturity date to December 13, 2022.
-In connection with the 2021 amendment, Solaria had issued warrants to purchase shares of Series E-1 redeemable convertible preferred stock of Solaria.
+In connection with the 2021 amendment, Solaria issued warrants to purchase shares of Series E-1 redeemable convertible preferred stock of Solaria.
 The warrants were exercisable immediately in whole or in part at and expire on December 13, 2031.
 As part of the Business Combination with Complete Solar, all the outstanding warrants issued to the lenders were assumed by the parent company, Complete Solaria.
+The 2018 Notes are secured by substantially all of the assets of Complete Solaria.

-In December 2022, we entered into an amendment to the 2018 Notes extending the maturity date from December 13, 2022 to December 13, 2023.
-In connection with the amendment, the notes will continue to bear interest at 8% per annum and are entitled to an increased repayment premium from 110% to 120% of the principal and accrued interest at the time of repayment.
+In December 2022, we entered into an amendment to the 2018 Notes extending the maturity date from December 13, 2022 to December 13, 2023, and the 2018 Notes remain outstanding as of March 31, 2024.
+In connection with the amendment, the 2018 Notes will continue to bear interest at 8% per annum and are entitled to an increased repayment premium from 110% to 120% of the principal and accrued interest at the time of repayment.

-The Company concluded that the modification was a troubled debt restructuring as the Company was experiencing financial difficulty and the amended terms resulted in a concession to the Company.
-As the future undiscounted cash payments under the modified terms exceeded the carrying amount of the Solaria Bridge Notes on the date of modification, the modification was accounted for prospectively.
+We concluded that the amendment represented was a troubled debt restructuring as we were experiencing financial difficulty, and the amended terms resulted in a concession to us.
+As the future undiscounted cash payments under the modified terms exceeded the carrying amount of the 2018 Notes on the date of modification, the modification was accounted for prospectively.
 The incremental repayment premium is being amortized to interest expense using the effective interest rate method.
-As of October 1, 2023 and December 31, 2022, the carrying value of the 2018 Notes was \$10.7 million and \$9.8 million, respectively.
-Interest expense recognized for the thirteen and thirty-nine weeks ended October 1, 2023 was \$0.3 million and \$1.0 million, respectively.
+As of March 31, 2024 and December 31, 2023, the carrying value of the 2018 Notes was \$11.4 million and \$11.0 million, respectively.
+Interest expense recognized for the thirteen-weeks ended March 31, 2024 was \$0.3 million.
+The terms of the 2018 Notes are currently being renegotiated.

-SCI Term Loan and Revolver Loan
+Revolver Loan

 In October 2020, Solaria entered into a loan agreement ("Loan Agreement") with Structural Capital Investments III, LP ("SCI").
-The Loan Agreement with SCI comprises of two facilities, a term loan (the "Term Loan") and a revolving loan (the "Revolving Loan") for \$5.0 million each with a maturity date of October 31, 2023.
+The Loan Agreement with SCI is comprised of two facilities, a term loan (the "Term Loan") and a revolving loan (the "Revolving Loan") for \$5.0 million each with a maturity date of October 31, 2023.
 Both the Term Loan and the Revolving Loan were fully drawn upon closing.
 The Term Loan was repaid prior to the acquisition of Solaria by Complete Solar and was not included in the business combination.

-The Revolving Loan has a term of thirty-six months, principal repayments at the end of the term and an annual interest rate of 7.75% or Prime rate plus 4.5%, whichever is higher.
-Interest expense recognized for the thirteen and thirty-nine weeks ended October 1, 2023 was \$0.2 million and \$0.5 million, respectively.
-In October 2023, the Company entered into an Assignment and Acceptance Agreement whereby Structural Capital Investments III, LP assigns the SCI debt to Kline Hill Partners Fund LP, Kline Hill Partners IV SPV LLC, Kline Hill Partners Opportunity IV SPV LLC, and Rodgers Massey Revocable Living Trust for a total purchase price of \$5.0 million, as discussed in Note 22 - Subsequent Events of the accompanying notes to the unaudited condensed consolidated financial statements.
+The Revolving Loan has a term of thirty-six months, with the principal due at the end of the term and an annual interest rate of 7.75% or Prime rate plus 4.5%, whichever is higher.
+Interest expense recognized for the thirteen-weeks ended March 31, 2024 was \$0.1 million.
+In October 2023, the Company entered into an Assignment and Acceptance Agreement whereby Structural Capital Investments III, LP assigned the SCI debt to Kline Hill Partners Fund LP, Kline Hill Partners IV SPV LLC, Kline Hill Partners Opportunity IV SPV LLC, and Rodgers Massey Revocable Living Trust for a total purchase price of \$5.0 million.
+The SCI Revolving Loan continued to remain outstanding as of March 31, 2024 and is currently being renegotiated.